Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What We Don’t Like About Memrise

-Now that all the good stuff is out of the way, let’s turn the tables and talk about the things we don’t like about Memrise.
+Now that all the good stuff is out of the way, let’s talk about the things we don’t like about Memrise.

 Free Account Is Limited

-Although I do appreciate the free version, there are some serious limitations.
+Although I do appreciate the free version, there are some notable limitations.
 For example, with the free account, you don’t have full access to all program materials and content.

 You can’t download lessons to practice offline; you don’t get access to all the different video clips and review exercises; there’s no speech recognition tool; and there’s no adaptive technology working in the background to optimize your sessions.